COVID-19 pandemic event visa – what is this visa? Who can apply?

 There is no visa application fee and may be granted for 12 months.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for the COVID-19 pandemic event visa or click to learn more about other visas.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for the COVID-19 pandemic event visa or click to learn more about other visas.

 041 222 4020 or WeChat